 Exempt-interest dividends.
-By meeting certain requirements of the Internal Revenue Code (Code), the Fund qualifies to pay exempt-interest dividends to you.
+By meeting certain requirements of the Code, the Fund qualifies to pay exempt-interest dividends to you.
 These dividends are derived from interest income exempt from regular federal income tax, and are not subject to regular federal income tax when they are paid to you.

-In addition, to the extent that exempt-interest dividends are derived from interest on obligations of any state or its political subdivisions, or from interest on qualifying U.S. territorial obligations (including qualifying obligations of Puerto Rico, the U.S. Virgin Islands or Guam), they also may be exempt from that state's personal income tax.
-Income from municipal securities of other states generally does not qualify as tax-free.
-Because of these tax exemptions, the Fund may not be a suitable investment for retirement plans and other tax-exempt investors, or for residents of states other than the state in which a state-specific Fund primarily invests.
+In addition, to the extent that exempt-interest dividends are derived from interest on obligations of the state of California (California High Yield Fund) or Tennessee (Tennessee Fund), or their respective political subdivisions, or from interest on qualifying U.S. territorial obligations (including qualifying obligations of Puerto Rico, the U.S. Virgin Islands or Guam), these dividends also may be exempt from California's personal and Tennessee's stock and bond income tax.
+Income from municipal securities of states other than each Fund's primary state generally does not qualify as tax-free in that state.
+Because of these tax exemptions, neither Fund may be a suitable investment for retirement plans and other tax-exempt investors, or for residents of states other than California or Tennessee (in each respective Fund).

-Corporate shareholders should be advised that these personal income tax rules may not apply to them and that these exempt-interest dividends may be taxable for state franchise or income tax reporting.
+Corporate shareholders should be advised that these personal income tax rules may not apply to them and that these exemptinterest dividends may be taxable for state franchise or income tax reporting.
 They should consult with their tax advisor concerning the application of these rules to their state tax reporting.